 Compared with almost all other businesses in the world, an online business has huge profit margins.
 For example, you can run a site for less than $100 a year and make $10,000 a year before tax as a side hobby if you wanted to.
 That is a 99% operating profit margin ($9,900 / $10,000) if you don’t account for your time.

 Let’s say you decide to create an info-product like a book.
 Once you’ve spent the time making the book incredibly valuable, thanks to search engines, you can link your book’s sales page on your site, kick back, and let the money roll in.
 If you want to increase your sales, you can write relevant articles about the book, do guest show appearances, and throw in some advertising dollars.

-I currently make over $36,000 a year from sales of my severance negotiation book in its second edition.
-I lose about 5% on each sale due to fees paid to Paypal and eJunkie.
+I currently make about $50,000 a year from sales of my severance negotiation book, which was recently updated.
+I lose about 3% on each sale due to fees paid to Paypal and eJunkie.

 There’s a different type of joy when running your own online business.
 I would describe the feeling more like “perpetual satisfaction.”
 Every day I wake up feeling like it’s Christmas morning because I’m curious to know if anybody shared my post or left an insightful comment.
+Nice reviews on my podcast provide a nice boost too.
 Can you imagine always feeling like a kid the morning before you’re about to open presents?
 Magnificent!